Guard Your Heart and Mind From the Enemy in 2021

 I wasn’t doing anything to prevent the attack from coming until AFTER it took place.
 By then I was exhausted and worn out.

 What an ingenious plan for an enemy isn’t it?
 Wait until the army is exhausted and worn out and then wage the battle!
+That devil prowls about like a roaring lion seeking whom he can devour!
+(1 Peter 5:8)

 I need to seek God’s peace before there is a lack of sleep!
 When we are in ministry of any kind, the enemy is going to attack our weaknesses.
 Mine is lack of sleep!
 I knew that but I didn’t cover myself in prayer for it until AFTER it was an issue!